Sergi García (footballer)

-Sergi García Pérez (born 14 April 1999) is a Spanish footballer who plays as a central midfielder for Segunda Federación club Sant Andreu.
+Sergi García Pérez (born 14 April 1999) is a Spanish footballer who plays as a central midfielder for Gibraltar Football League club Europa.

 Club career

 García was born in Barcelona, Catalonia, and joined RCD Espanyol's youth setup in 2017, from CE Mercantil.
 On 22 August 2018, after finishing his formation, he joined Segunda División B side CF Badalona.

 García made his senior debut on 26 August 2018, starting in a 1–3 home loss against former side Espanyol's B-team.
 The following 31 January, after being rarely used, he moved to Tercera División side UE Sant Andreu.

 On 25 July 2019, García returned to the third division after agreeing to a contract with CF La Nucía.
 The following 9 January, he moved to fellow league team AE Prat.

 On 27 July 2020, García signed for Deportivo Alavés and was initially assigned to the reserves in division three.
 He made his first team – and La Liga – debut on 13 September, coming on as a late substitute for Pere Pons in a 0–1 home loss against Real Betis.

 On 30 June 2021, García signed a three-year deal with Albacete Balompié, freshly relegated to Primera División RFEF.
 After helping in the club's promotion back to Segunda División, he was loaned to third tier side CE Sabadell FC on 1 September 2022.

 On 17 July 2023, García terminated his contract with Alba.

 On 22 July 2024, García moved to Sestao River in Primera Federación.